 by creating a named instance of a built-in assay type, adding and modifying fields, or properties

 , as needed.
-This page covers properties pre-defined (but still optional) for all assay designs.
-For assay-specific properties, see the following pages:
+This topic covers properties and fields pre-defined (but still optional) for all assay designs.

 These assay properties are included in all assay designs: